-ANAEROBIC DIGESTER : NEED OF OPTIMAL MIXING
+ANAEROBIC DIGESTER CFD analysis : TO ENSURE OPTIMAL MIXING

 Anaerobic digestion refers to the breakdown of biodegradable materials facilitated by various bacteria and archaea in an oxygen-free environment.
 The resulting biogas primarily consists of methane (50–60%) and carbon dioxide (30–40%), generated through the anaerobic digestion process.
 Several critical factors influence the efficiency of anaerobic digestion, including the characteristics of the substrate, feeding strategies, hydraulic retention time, pH levels, temperature, and mixing dynamics.
 Among these factors, mixing is particularly vital for enhancing the anaerobic digestion process and maximizing biogas production.
 Effective mixing within the digester promotes biological, chemical, and physical uniformity, preventing the creation of dead zones that hinder substrate conversion.
 Insufficient mixing can lead to reduced digester performance, while excessive mixing may disrupt the digestion process due to high shear forces.
 Therefore, it is essential to thoroughly understand and examine the optimal mixing techniques in anaerobic digesters.